UshanagallaShashank/UI-design/README.md

-Here are mu some of the ui design for login and logout pages I used figma to create UI-designs
+Here are my some of the ui design for login and logout pages

+ I used figma to create UI-designs